-The wood chipper can process a wide variety of dry and green organic materials, including branches, stalks, vines, leaves, roots, and vegetable matter.
-The maximum capacity is 6-inch diameter branches, though this may vary depending on the type and hardness of the wood.
-Rotating the branch as you feed it into the machine can improve performance.
+The wood chipper can process a wide variety of dry or green organic materials such as branches, stalks, vines, leaves, roots, and vegetable matter.
+The maximum capacity is 4-inch diameter branches, this can vary depending on the type and hardness of wood.
+Rotating the branch as you feed it into the machine will improve performance.